intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 The commits leading to this point should be partially merged and restructured, so that they are importable via cherry-picking.

 One recommendation would be to combine all manipulations to `package-lock.json` in one single commit if no major refactorings or library replacement took place while upgrading.
-Further commits should be focused on descriptive commit messages so the upgrading project can follow them easily.
+Further commits should be focused on descriptive commit messages, so the upgrading project can follow them easily.
 At the end code re-formatting and optional refactorings should reside in individual commits.

 :warning: Every commit along the way must be consistent. `npm run check` must be runnable without errors, so the customer project can use it to assure consistency.